Connecticut Tax Tips for Senior Citizens

 A state and municipal real estate conveyance tax is imposed on deeds conveying an interest in realty where the consideration for the interest in property equals or exceeds $2,000.
 A deed for no consideration or for less than $2,000 in consideration is exempt from this tax, but may be subject to the gift tax.
 A deed of the principal residence of a person receiving property tax benefits for the elderly is exempt from the state tax but subject to the municipal tax.

-- Internet: Preview and download forms and publications from the DRS Web site: http://www.ct.gov/drs; or
+Preview and download forms and publications from the DRS Web site at www.ct.gov/DRS

 Call 860-297-4753 (from anywhere), or 1-800-382-9463 (in-state) and select Option 2 from a touch-tone phone.

 Paperless Filing Methods (fast, easy, free, and confidential):

 Use Fast-File to electronically file sales and use taxes, business use tax, room occupancy tax, or withholding tax returns over the internet or telephone.
 Visit the DRS Web site at: www.ct.gov/DRS and click on File Tax Returns On-Line or call 860-947-1988.